thiagomgd/geekosaurblog/src/posts/2017/06/cosplays-at-cons.md

 reddit: https://www.reddit.com/r/geekosaur/comments/hi537z/what_cosplays_do_you_like_to_see_at_conventions/
 slug: cosplays-at-conventions-taking-pictures
 tags:
-- Personal
+- personal
-- Anime
+- anime
-- Cosplay
+- cosplay
 title: What Cosplays Do You Like To See At Conventions?
 ---